elwoodessel/loanstreet-client/README.md

 + OpenJDK 17 or later
 + Gradle

-It can be run by using the ./gradlew build and then the ./gradlew run command in the root directory.
+#### It can be run by using the ./gradlew build and then the ./gradlew run command in the root directory.

-There is also a gradlew.bat script for windows users that should work in the same way, however it has not been tested.
+#### There is also a gradlew.bat script for windows users that should work in the same way, however it has not been tested.

+### Improvements for the future
++ Add unit tests
++ Add proper error handling and validation